Social

 Mission

-Creating Customer Value & Trust
+Creating Customer Value and Trust

-Quality is essential to achieve a sustainable society and provide people worldwide with safe and comfortable living through attractive, high-quality products, services and solutions and embodies the “Bridgestone E8 Commitment.”
-The Bridgestone Group established the Quality Mission Statement to engage every employee in contributing to building these high-quality products, services and solutions that exceed customer’s expectations through innovation and Kaizen (continuous improvement).
+A commitment to quality is essential to achieving a sustainable society and providing people worldwide with safe and comfortable living through attractive, high-quality products, services and solutions.
+This commitment embodies the Bridgestone E8 Commitment.
+Bridgestone established its Quality Mission Statement to engage every employee in contributing to the creation of high-quality products, services and solutions that exceed customers' expectations through innovation and kaizen (continuous improvement).

 Refined version of the Bridgestone Safety Mission Statement

-The whole Group is always looking for ways to strengthen its culture of quality:
+Bridgestone is always looking for ways to strengthen its culture of quality:

 Goals and KPIs